-Now that Zoom’s beta allows users to set their slide desk as their virtual desktop, you might be thinking to yourself ; “maybe it is time after all to user a better camera than this integrated webcam after all?”
-As I mentioned back in my … Continue readingPro Camera as your Web Camera
+Now that Zoom allows to set a slide deck as a virtual desktop, you might be thinking to yourself “maybe it is time after all to user a better camera than this integrated webcam after all?”
+As I mentioned back in my AV Tune Up … Continue readingPro Camera as your Web Camera

 In Washington state and the world over, Covid-19 has made educators and ed-techs alike quickly reevaluate what can and can’t be done remotely for teaching and learning.
 Here are some edtech tools to level up your online instruction … Continue readingCovid-19 Tactics to Content Creation for Educators at home

 Update 2/2018 Ver: 2.0 Now relaunched under “The Bellingham Podcast.”
 All new look, branding kit, and available on Podcast and locally on KMRE 102.3FM (LP) twice a week.
 The Setup Radio was once reserved for those who had the knowledge, the license, and the equipment. … Continue readingOn Air with The Bellingham Podcast (Workflow Update 2/2018)